inkling/synthaway/README.markdown

 ## Acknowledgments

-A part of synthaway is based on [Refactorial](https://github.com/lukhnos/refactorial), a refactoring tool by Lukhnos Liu and Thomas Minor.
+A part of Synthaway is based on [Refactorial](https://github.com/lukhnos/refactorial), a refactoring tool by Lukhnos Liu and Thomas Minor.
 The CMake build script, the utility methods in class `SynthesizeRemovalConsumer`, and the writing out of the rewriter buffer